tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 parameters in the record `sale_token` (type = `sale_token_param_tez`).
 This
 record is simpler to understand than its counterpart above.
 It only contains the address and token id of the NFT on sale.
-This is unsurprising since a potential buyer must pay for the NFT on sale with tezzies!
+This is unsurprising since a potential buyer must pay for the NFT on sale with tez!

 ## <a name="entrypoints-section"></a> Entrypoints